Harry Potter and all characters, etc. belong to J.K. Rowling, not me.

 Harry started laughing and turned to the girl beside him.
 Without thinking he hugged her and kissed her cheek saying, "That was bloody brilliant!" and looked in her eyes again as she blushed.
 When he realized what he'd done, he blushed too.
 "I'm, er, sorry."

-"You're sorry that you kissed me?" said Hermione with a smile, knowing she was embarrassing Harry.
+"You're sorry that you kissed me?" asked Hermione with a smile, knowing she was embarrassing Harry.
 "I'm not."

 "Y-You're not?" stuttered Harry.
 "W-What if I'd kissed your lips?"